Optimizing dev server startup times for large monorepos

 Root Cause: Recursive Graph Traversal & Cache Invalidation

-- Mechanism: Recursive workspace dependency crawling triggers full ESM pre-bundling on every cold start.
+- Mechanism: Recursive workspace dependency crawling triggers full ESM pre-bundling for every internal package on each cold start.

-- Architectural Flaw: Default optimizer treats monorepo internal packages as external, forcing synchronous resolution of transitive CJS/ESM hybrids.
+- Root cause: Default optimizer treats monorepo internal packages as external, forcing synchronous resolution of transitive CJS/ESM hybrids.

 node_modules/.vite.